genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/02_commands/01_server-commands.md

 - **If you are using Oracle**, you can **not** set a sequence value directly.
 This command increments the sequence value by the difference between the current counter value and the desired value.
 This can have unexpected effects on sequence values that are already assigned in the cache, as the increment is also applied to these values.

 And remember, only use this command when all your applications have been stopped.
+After running `SetAutoIncrement`, you need to restart the server.

 ## GenesisRun